Critical thinking

 Materials: –

-- After an assignment, report or project, ask the students to form a pair with another student.
+- After completing an assignment, report or project, ask students to pair up with another student.

-- Ask the students to give feedback on each other’s work.
+- Ask students to provide feedback on each other’s work.
 This can happen synchronously (during class time) or asynchronously (through discussion forums on LMS or email).

 Fishbowl